MiguelRodo/Comp25MIMOSA/README.md

 # README

-The purpose of this project is to
+The purpose of this project is to set up all repos and the container for the honours project to assess MIMOSA and MIMOSA2's performance
-`[briefly describe the project's goals and objectives]`

 ## Reproducing the analysis